fieldb02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. Change ownership of hello to betty

 4. Script that creates the hello file

+5. Add an execute permission to hello file in the directory